 Just what I needed!
 Yes!
 Good fiction – really good literary-historical fiction and also quite funny as well.
 Also, this book is quite a ride.
-The book i’s a mixture of fiction and nonfiction so, because it takes place in 1959-1960, I’d say it’s historical fiction or maybe creative historical fiction?
+The book is a mixture of fiction and nonfiction so, because it takes place in 1959-1960, I’d say it’s historical fiction or maybe creative historical fiction?
 Heh.
 Cohen is only 42 years old so it can be historical fiction. (picky-picky)

 by Joshua Cohen